Desert Geology and Landscape

 Desert geology and landscape

 Why does the Sonoran desert look like this?
 And why is it a desert?
+And does it rock?

 Let's explore.